gitlabhq/gitlab-runner/docs/install/index.md

 **Settings > CI / CD**, expanding the **Runners** section, and clicking **Show runner installation instructions**.

+After you install GitLab Runner, you must [register individual runners](../register/index.md) with your GitLab instance.
+This instance can be self-managed, or you can use GitLab.com.

+GitLab Runner runs the CI/CD jobs that are defined in GitLab.

 ## FIPS compliant GitLab Runner

 As of GitLab Runner 14.7, we provide a FIPS 140-12 compliant GitLab Runner binary.
 This binary, built with the [Red Hat Go compiler](https://developers.redhat.com/blog/2019/06/24/go-and-fips-140-2-on-red-hat-enterprise-linux), bypasses the standard library cryptographic routines and instead calls into a FIPS 140-2 validated cryptographic library.